Ekanath K. Thakur

 Shri Ekanath K. Thakur (15 February 1941 – 7 August 2014) was an Indian politician from the Shiv Sena party, born in Mhapan, Sindhudurg.
 He was a Member of the Parliament of India representing Maharashtra in the Rajya Sabha, the upper house of the Indian Parliament during 2002–2008.

 Shri Thakur was the founder of National School of Banking, a successful training institute that prepares test takers for bank officers' exams in India.
 He was also Chairman of the Board of Directors of Saraswat Bank, a leading Urban Co-operative Bank in India.

-B.A.
-(HONS.), C.A.I.I.B EX-CHAIRMAN (19TH JULY 2008 TO 7TH AUGUST 2014)

-Shri Ekanath Thakur had a Bachelors Degree in Arts (Hons.) and was also CAIIB.
-He was the Director of Central Board of State Bank of India that has over 13000 branches and business of nearly Rs 25 lac crore.
-He was a Member of Parliament, Rajya Sabha from 2002 to 2008 and was elected unopposed from State of Maharashtra.
+Shri Thakur held a Bachelor's Degree in Arts (Hons.) and was also a CA. He served as the Director of the Central Board of State Bank of India, which has over 13,000 branches and business of nearly Rs 25 lakh crore.
+He was a Member of Parliament, Rajya Sabha, from 2002 to 2008, and was elected unopposed from the State of Maharashtra.

-He was a Member of Parliamentary Standing Committee on Information and Technology, Defence and Food Processing Industry.
-He was also Member of Parliamentary Consultative Committee on Finance and Commerce.
-He was the General Secretary of World Bank (PNoWB) which was presided by Dr. Manmohan Singh and subsequently by Mr. Shivraj Patil.
-He was Vice President and later President of All India Confederation of Bank Officers Organisations (AICBOO), a representative of 2,00,000 officers and executives working in India's Banking Industry.
+He was a member of the Parliamentary Standing Committee on Information and Technology, Defence, and Food Processing Industry.
+He was also a member of the Parliamentary Consultative Committee on Finance and Commerce.
+He served as the General Secretary of the World Bank (PNoWB), presided by Dr. Manmohan Singh and later by Mr. Shiraj Patil.
+He was Vice President and later President of the All India Confederation of Bank Officers Organisations (AICBO), representing 2,00,000 officers and executives in India's banking industry.